Environmental Services Program

 These categories apply to the support of the designated use of protection of aquatic life.

-- Biological Criteria Information
+Biological Criteria Information

-Biological criteria are narrative descriptions and/or numerical values that describe the reference aquatic communities inhabiting waters that have been given a designated aquatic life use.
+Biological criteria are narrative descriptions or numerical values that describe the reference aquatic communities inhabiting waters that have been given a designated aquatic life use.
 The Missouri Department of Natural Resources’ primary intended uses of biological criteria are:

-1) to establish regional attainment goals that are relevant to aquatic life use and resource protection;
+- To establish regional attainment goals that are relevant to aquatic life use and resource protection;

-2) to serve as a scientifically valid benchmark and;
+- To serve as a scientifically valid benchmark and;

-3) to provide a sound scientific basis for biological assessment of the status of aquatic communities.
+- To provide a sound scientific basis for biological assessment of the status of aquatic communities.